grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Hemi winced as he caught an acrid whiff of petro-chemicals off the dipstick.
 "You buy decent quality fuel oil Captain Shakes?"

-"Ah well fuck, you know Hemi: I buy whatever I can get at the trading posts.
-I'm sure they're sometimes selling chunky bunker with the used oil from the cafeteria deep fryer dumped on top.
+"Ah well fuck, you know: I buy whatever I can get at the trading posts.
+I'm sure they're sometimes selling me chunky bunker with the used oil from the cafeteria deep fryer dumped on top.
 But ain't that what the fuckin' fuel filter is for?"
 Shakes kicked at a rust-flaked cylinder mounted on a pipe running back towards the engine.
 "I consider it good quality fuel if I don't hafta siphon water out of the bottom of the tank after a top-up."

 "Indeed.
 And how long will that amount of fuel oil you have there last you?"
 Hemi asked, pointing the eraser side of his pencil at the dripping dipstick Shakes was still holding between them.